 ARTICLE VI: MEETINGS

 Section 2.
-In addition to the Annual Meeting, four (4) other meetings shall be held each year at regular intervals.
+In addition to the Annual Meeting, a minimum of four (4) other meetings shall be held each year at regular intervals.

 Section 3.
 At all meetings ten (10) Subscribing Members shall constitute a quorum.

 Section 4.
 Notice of call for a Branch meeting shall be mailed to all Subscribing Members of the Branch not less than 10 days in advance of the meeting date.

 Section 5.
 All business meetings of the Branch and of the Branch Board of Directors shall be governed by Robert’s Rules of Order, newly revised.

 ARTICLE VII: YOUNGER MEMBER GROUP

 Section 1.
 The Younger Members of the Branch may establish and operate a Younger Member Group for the purpose of preparing themselves for active participation in the affairs of the Branch and promoting professional and social fellowship among themselves.
 The policy of the Branch shall be to cooperate with the Group in all practicable ways requested, and to assist them financially to such extent as may be approved by the Board of Directors of the Branch.
 Section 2.
 The Younger Members Group shall adopt and be governed solely by its own Constitution, which with all amendments thereto, must be approved by the Board of Directors of the Branch before becoming effective.

 Section 1.
 The President each year shall appoint the following committees: program, membership, nominating, hospitality, and public information.

 Section 2.
 The President shall appoint such other committees as are from time to time deemed necessary.

 ARTICLE IX: AMENDMENTS